L-Cafe/L-Cafe.github.io/_pages/about.md

 ## How I do my computing

-I own a MacBook Pro 2016, 15 inch (with Touch Bar) and use macOS on a daily basis.
+I own a MacBook Pro 2016, and use macOS on a daily basis.
 I also use Linux very often, and maintain some Linux servers running Debian, Proxmox, CentOS, Fedora Server, and a Windows Server as an experimentation platform.